-Data Collection and Analysis: The School's The Reading Leadership Team will compile progress monitoring data on a quarterly basis (or when available) and will disaggregate the results.
-Classroom instruction will be designed to address the deficiencies shown by data analysis and progress monitoring (incorporating classroom assessments) will be used to measure effectiveness of such.
+Data Collection and Analysis: The school will compile progress-monitoring data on a quarterly basis (or when available) and will disaggregate the results.
+Classroom instruction will be designed to address the deficiencies shown by data analysis and progress monitoring (incorporating classroom- assessment) will be used to measure effectiveness of such.